ludralph/slate/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-200 |	OK -- Your request was successful.
-201	| Created -- A new entry has been created on the server.
 400	| Bad Request -- Your request is not in the right syntax.
 401	| Unauthorized -- You are not authenticated.
 403	| Forbidden -- You are prohibited from accessing that resource.